Niles East High School

 Niles East High School was a public 4–year school in Skokie, Illinois.
-Operated by Niles Township High Schools District 219, Niles East was first opened in 1938 and closed after the 1979–1980 school year.
+Operated by Niles Township High School District 219, Niles East was first opened in 1938 and closed after the 1979–1980 school year.
 Niles East's sister schools Niles West High School and Niles North High School remain open.
-The school was known as Niles Township High School until Niles West High School opened in 1959.
+The school was known as Niles Township High School until Niles West High School opened in 1958.
 The school sports teams were named the Trojans.
-The school's greatest claims to fame are its two Nobel Laureate alumni—perhaps even more notable because the school was open for only 42 years.
-The school buildings were demolished by Oakton College.
+Much of the school complex were demolished by Oakton College in 1993.